-EMD has program management preparedness and mitigation responsibilities that protect the state against the hazards of:
+EMD has program management preparedness and mitigation responsibilities that protect the state against all hazards to include:

-- Hazardous Materials
+- Hazardous materials

-- Earthquake and Tsunami
+- Earthquakes and tsunamis

-- Radiological release at the Columbia Generating Station and the US Department of Energy at the Hanford Site
+- A radiological release at the Columbia Generating Station and the US Department of Energy at the Hanford Site

 - Chemical release at the Umatilla Chemical Depot

 - Terrorism

-EMD provides funding to local jurisdictions, tribes, and state agencies to promote awareness of all potential natural and other hazards that pose a threat to the well being of the state and its citizens.
+EMD provides funding to local jurisdictions, tribes, nonprofits, and state agencies to promote awareness of all potential natural and other hazards that pose a threat to the well-being of the state and its citizens.
 The division also provides guidance and training on how to be prepared for emergencies which may occur at any time and threaten lives and the economy of the state.
-Some of the key activities are distribution of public information materials on natural hazards, such as earthquakes, floods, and wild fires, as well as technological hazards, and terrorism.
+Some of the key activities are distribution of public information materials on natural hazards, such as earthquakes, floods, and wildfires, as well as technological hazards, and terrorism.
 The materials provide people and communities with strategies for staying safe and recovering after an event.